Speechall/speechall-typescript-sdk/docs/SpeechToTextApi.md

 import {
     SpeechToTextApi,
     Configuration,
-    TranscriptionOptions
+    RemoteTranscriptionConfiguration
 } from './api';

 const configuration = new Configuration();
 const apiInstance = new SpeechToTextApi(configuration);

-let transcriptionOptions: TranscriptionOptions; //JSON object containing the URL of the audio file and the desired transcription options.
+let remoteTranscriptionConfiguration: RemoteTranscriptionConfiguration; //JSON object containing the URL of the audio file and the desired transcription options.

 const { status, data } = await apiInstance.transcribeRemote(
-    transcriptionOptions
+    remoteTranscriptionConfiguration
 );
 ```